Facebook blocked in Myanmar as UN chief says coup must fail

 For many in Myanmar, Facebook is the gateway to the internet and a vital way to gather information.

-"The first thing we look at each morning is our phone, the last thing we look at in the night is our phone," Aye, a 32-year-old entrepreneur opposed to the coup, told AFP.
+"The first thing we look at each morning is our phone, the last thing we look at in the night is our phone," said Aye, a 32-year-old entrepreneur opposed to the coup, who asked AFP to withhold her real name out of fear of reprisals.

-A small rally kicked Thursday in front of Mandalay Medicine University, saw protesters carrying signs that said "People's protest against the military coup!".
+A small rally kicked off Thursday in front of a medical university in the northern city of Mandalay, with protesters carrying signs that read: "People's protest against the military coup!"

 Local media said police arrested four people, although authorities could not confirm the detentions to AFP.

+Meanwhile, 70 MPs from Suu Kyi's National League for Democracy party signed a "pledge to serve the public" while staging their own symbolic parliamentary session in Naypyidaw, according to local media.

+Army chief Min Aung Hlaing's coup has left the international community scrambling to respond.

-On Wednesday, UN Secretary-General Guterres said he would pressure Myanmar's generals to reverse course, in his most forceful comments yet.
+On Wednesday, UN Secretary-General Guterres said he would pressure the generals to reverse course, in his most forceful comments yet.

 "We will do everything we can to mobilise all the key actors and international community to put enough pressure on Myanmar to make sure that this coup fails," Guterres told The Washington Post.